aura-systems/Aura-Operating-System/README.md

 Now clone [this repository](https://github.com/Alve-OS/Alve-Operating-System) then inside the folder Alve OS, run Alve OS.sln and select "build" once Visual Studio 2017 has loaded.

+If you have an error like "A project with an Output type of Class Library cannot be started directly", right click on "Alve_OSBoot" and select "Set as startup project", now click again on "build"!

 ## Commands

 Shutdown (to do an ACPI Shutdown) :